goasana/config/README.md

 fmt.Println(conf["hosts"])
 ```

-Scan the config into a struct
+Scan the config into a struct.

 ```go
 type Host struct {